All Electronic Tolling Continues to Gain Steam Amidst Pandemic

 By Lindsay Wood March 31, 2021

 As states and provinces across the U.S. and Canada craft reopening plans, fleets are re-examining how to adjust.
-Ninety percent of tollways ceased cash collections due to the pandemic.
+Ninety percent of tollways ceased cash collections due to the COVID-19 pandemic.
 So, for toll management, the choice is clear—all electronic tolling (AET).

 AET works via a vehicle-mounted transponder or license plate identification through video.
 Electronic tolling technology has been available for years, yet it’s often accompanied by cash lanes, either operated by a person or electronically.
 This collection method is extremely effective for toll facilitators because they save on operating costs, less land is needed, and it assists with revenue collection and enforcement.